Key Points

 To find out if a vitamin supplement has folic acid in it, check the label (also called supplement facts).
 The label is usually on the back of the bottle.
 Look for the word “folate” on the label to see how much folic acid you’re getting.
 The label tells you this information:

-- Serving size.
+- Serving Size.
 This tells you how much of the product is in one serving.
-One multivitamin usually is one serving.
+For example, one multivitamin is often one serving.

-- Servings per container.
-This tells you how many servings are in a multivitamin bottle.
+- Servings Per Container.
+This tells you how many servings are in the whole bottle.
 For example, if two pills are one serving and the bottle has 30 multivitamins in it, that’s 15 servings.

 If you have an MTHFR variant, can taking folic acid help prevent NTDs in your baby?